vdblab/vdblab-shotgun/README.md

 - Set the location of your profile to the environment variable `$SNAKEMAKE_PROFILE` (eg `export SNAKEMAKE_PROFILE=/path/to/your/profile/`)  (Recommended that you add this to the .bashrc file in your home directory to have this environmental variable instated upon startup.)
 - For the purposes of the examples, we added the `--dry-run` flag for the user to preview the rules to be executed.
 Remove this step to execute the commands.
 - All database paths are configured in `config/config.yaml`  Change the paths to reflect where the databases can be found on your machine.
 For a uniform way to fetch and build all the databases, see https://github.com/vdblab/resources
 - If running analysis on SRA files, when specifying the config of your command set the dedup-platform=SRA switch.
-If this tag is not succsefully set the pipeline will hang indefinitely at the dedup stage.
+If this tag is not successfully set the pipeline will hang indefinitely at the dedup stage.

 ## Main Pipeline